faithfulco/andreashandelwebsite/content/project/modelbuilder/index.md

 summary = "R package that allows building and analysis of dynamical models without the need to write code."

 # Tags: can be used for filtering projects.
-tags = ["Mechanistic Models", "R Package", "Teaching Resource"]
+tags = ["Mechanistic Models", "R Package", "Teaching Resource","software"]

 # Custom links (optional).
 #   Uncomment line below to enable.
 For multiple links, use the form `[{...}, {...}, {...}]`.